kate2797/pass_manager/README.md

 # Password Manager

-## General info
+## General Information
-A simple Python program to store, display, and delete saved passwords.
-No commercial application is safer than a simple locally stored program protected by a memorable master password.
+Discover a straightforward Python tool for securely storing, displaying, and deleting passwords.
+For ultimate peace of mind, rely on the security of a locally stored program safeguarded by a memorable master password.

 ## Technologies
 - Python 3